The Purpose of Homework:

 - To complete material started in class.

-- To develop and apply the skills learnt in class
+- To develop and apply the skills learned in class.

-Students are expected to make an honest effort to the best of her ability to complete in full the homework in a well presented manner and on time.
+- Students are expected to make an honest effort to the best of their ability to complete in full the homework in a well presented manner and on time.

 Parents/guardians can help by: